dwarvesf/brainery/consulting/case-study/bhd-cinema-redesign-bhd-booking-ticket-ap.md

   - consulting
   - case-study
   - UX-UI
-  - application
-title: "BHD Cinema Redesign BHD's Booking Ticket App"
+title: "BHD Cinema: Redesign BHD's booking ticket app"
-date: 2019-05-20
+date: 2020-05-20
 description: BHD is one of the biggest cinema chains in Vietnam with hundreds of thousands tickets sold monthly.
 However, its mobile application is a complete drawback; users cannot book tickets online, it feels and looks outdated, inconsistent and cluttered.
 authors:
 - duy